22 Accountant Resume Examples (Skills, Objective & More)

 Frequently Asked Questions

-The experience and education of a senior accountant should be included in the resume.
+The experience and education of a senior accountant should be included in it.
 In addition, do include any certifications, accreditation, or skills that you feel is an asset for the employer.
 Most employers are interested in certifications from regional certified public accountancy bodies.
 Such certifications include CPA, CFA, CIA, CMA, CGMA, CISA, etc. However, the resume should be tailored to align with the specific job.